How Much Dental Work Can I Get In One Visit?

 Speak with your dentist regarding your concerns about minimizing your visits and making your visits as productive as possible.
 Ask your dentist about sedation for your procedures, too.
 Consider getting a second opinion from an advanced cosmetic dentist if necessary.

-Dr. Thaddeus Michalski, a Rocky Hill, Connecticut dentist and Diplomate of the International Congress of Oral Implantologist, sponsors this post.
+Dr. Thaddeus Michalski, a Rocky Hill, Connecticut dentist and Diplomate of the International Congress of Oral Implantologists, sponsors this post.